6 Worst Types Of Damage From A Clogged Drain

 It’s important to note that repairing a burst pipe is more costly than fixing an overflowing drain because it is usually located inside a wall or underneath the ground.

-Detecting leaks inside the system is difficult and may take ages.
+Detecting leaks inside the system is complex and may take ages.
 However, if you notice a leak under a sink or water in the kitchen cabinet, you shouldn’t ignore it.
-Instead, you should call a professional immediately because it’s essential to detect the source of the leak to get it fixed.
+Instead, you should call a professional immediately.
+It’s essential to detect the source of the leak to get it fixed.

 Food, grease, hair, and other particles trapped in your drain serve as organic pest feed.
 And since they love humid places, they settle in them and spread diseases.